 Thanks to your kind support, our outreach ability to the homeless of Los Angeles continues to grow.
 We invite you to explore our website, to learn about what we do and the lives we touch, to educate yourself about homelessness, and to get involved – whether by donation or by hands-on participation or both.
 Without your desire to help those less fortunate than yourself, many lives – from the homeless to the volunteers – would not have been touched by this act of grace.

 From our founder, Tom Bagamane….

-As we continue in our seventeenth year of providing aid to Los Angeles’ homeless community, we find new challenges to our mission.
+As we continue in our eighteenth year of providing aid to Los Angeles’ homeless community, we find new challenges to our mission.
 More people need our help due to unfortunate circumstances caused by the still recovering economy.
 Recently, I spent a day with a friend personally reaching out to the homeless, spending time with them, listening to their stories and hearing about their needs and the challenges they face as they struggle to live their life on the street.

 To our dismay, we continued to find more folks that were just recently displaced – with nowhere to turn.
 We also found more women and children than in years past.
 Many are eager to return to the workforce but can’t find work.
 Others simply have been turned away by an overloaded “system” woefully inadequate to handle those society tends to forget when things get tough.
 The street is their home, and for many, this is where they will spend the rest of their lives.

 The street is a far cry from where most of us live our lives.
 For that we are all truly blessed.
 Thus, the reason we created The Giving Spirit.

 Our format is simple.
 Your contributions allow us to purchase goods in bulk from discount stores, collect donated items from generous distributors and manufacturers, assemble and fill the bags with the help of volunteers and then distribute the bags directly to our homeless friends throughout this sprawling city.